nseddon/Pewlett-Hackard-Analysis/README.md

 ### Analysis Finding 6:
 The company will not have employees at every level, in every department eligible for the mentorship program.
 A snippet of the data can be seen below, and the full file can be accessed here: [mentorship_dept_counts.csv](https://github.com/nseddon/Pewlett-Hackard-Analysis/blob/main/Data/mentorship_dept_counts.csv)
 ![mentorship_by_dept](https://user-images.githubusercontent.com/89038310/137605308-6ebf7679-4a75-411e-8be8-ac694e0e4e5a.png)

 As can be seen, several departments do not have personnel in every staff level available to mentor new hired personnel.
+The company may need to seek qualified candidates for positions that can quickly become versed in business practices, in order to then provide mentorship to additional new personnel.